Spousal support may be awarded when married couples or common law partners separate in Alberta — to aid the transition to financial self-sufficiency.

 - If there are any orders or agreements already in place for spousal support

-If you need help with an adult interdependent partner agreement or any family law matter in Calgary, speak to a lawyer from Spectrum Family Law.
+If you need help with an adult interdependent partner agreement or any family law matter in Alberta, speak to a lawyer from Spectrum Family Law.
 Contact us to schedule a consultation.